RyuSteez/RyuSteez/README.md

 👋 Hi, I’m Ryu
-👀 I’m interested in coding, fucking the system, gateway through the matrix and martial arts.
+👀 I’m interested in codes, fucking the system, gateway networking through the matrix and martial arts.

 def analyze_problem(problem):
     # Analyze the problem and identify key factors